HewlettPackard/ai-metadata-knowledge-graph/Readme.md

 #### 3. Common Metadata Ontology
 <p align="justify">
-The data collected from above mentioned sources consists of [different nomenclature and data structures](ai-pipeline-datasources/readme.md).
-In order to unify them, Common Metadata Ontology (CMO) was designed based on the principles of [Common Metadata Framework (CMF)](https://github.com/HewlettPackard/cmf) which follows a pipeline-centric framework.
+The data collected from above mentioned sources consists of
+<a href="ai-pipeline-datasources/readme.md">different nomenclature and data structures</a>.
+In order to unify them, Common Metadata Ontology (CMO) was designed based on the principles of
+<a href="https://github.com/HewlettPackard/cmf">Common Metadata Framework (CMF)</a> which follows a pipeline-centric framework.
 MLFlow, which follows a model-centric approach will require separate instantiation of each model even if they are being executed for the same pipeline, say, Entity Extraction from Semi-Structed documents.
 CMF encompasses all the models and datasets of a pipeline under single instantiation enabling search of best execution path.
-The overview of CMO can be found below and the details can be found at [common-metadata-ontology](common-metadata-ontology/readme.md) folder
+The overview of CMO can be found below and the details can be found at
+<a href="common-metadata-ontology/readme.md">common-metadata-ontology</a> folder.
 </p>

 <div style="flex: 90%; padding: 5px; text-align: center;">
     <p style="margin-bottom: 5px; text-align: center; font-style: italic; font-weight: bold;">Overview of Common Metadata Ontology</p>